-The professional experience of the appointed directors ensure the Committee has adequate knowledge of accounting and financial matters and risk management and were considered adequate by the Board of Directors at the time of their appointment.
+The professional experiences of the members of the committee ensure adequate knowledge of accounting and financial matters and risk management and were considered adequate by the Board of Directors at the time of their appointment.

-People who are not members of the Committee have participated in the Committee's meetings held during the Financial Year, at the invitation of the Committee itself and with regard to specific items on the agenda.
+People who are not members of the committee have participated in the Committee's meetings held during the Financial Year, at the invitation of the Committee itself and with regard to specific items on the agenda.